Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 ================

 An Expression object the main object that we evaluate over.
-It represents an S-expression formed from input.
+It represents an M-expression formed from input.

 Although objects derived from ``Atom``, e.g. symbols and integers, are valid expressions, this class describes *compound* expressions, or